n7tae/ham-dht-tools/README.md

 #### Building and installing the OpenDHT library

 OpenDHT is available [here](https://github./com/savoirfairelinux/opendht.git).
 Building and installing instructions are in the [OpenDHT Wiki](https://github.com/savoirfairelinux/opendht/wiki/Build-the-library).
-Pascal support and proxy-server support (RESTinio) is not required for mvoice and so can be considered optional.
+Pascal support and proxy-server support (RESTinio) is not required for these tools and so can be considered optional.
 With this in mind, this should work on Debian/Ubuntu-based systems:

 ```bash
 # Install OpenDHT dependencies